TreeOfSelf/CarpetSkyAdditions-Reborn/docs/en_us/features.md

 ---

+#### Using a Breeze Rod on an Unactivated Trial Spawner Makes It a Breeze Trial Spawner ####

+Provides *Trial Chamber Loot*

+Disable generation with ```/carpetskyadditions setDefault generateTrialChambers false```

+Breeze Rods when used on an unactivated Trial Spawner turns it into a Breeze Trial Spawner.
+This is how you obtain the loot from Trial Spawners.

+---

 #### Growing a Pale Oak Sapling Near a Open Eye Blossom Produces a Creaking Heart ####

 Provides *Creaking Heart and Resin*